Sunday, August 31 | 1:00–5:00 pm

 Paintings can teach you a lot.
 A painting such as Leonardo da Vinci’s La gioconda (Monna Lisa) can tell you quite a few things about Italian society during the Renaissance and about the Renaissance itself.
-In addition, the impressionist paintings of Claude Monet (1840–1926) are a result of 19th century cross-fertilization, which happened in France and Japan.
+In addition, the impressionist paintings of Claude Monet (1840–1926) are a result of 19th-century cross-fertilization, which happened in France and Japan.
 Together, we will investigate Monet’s paintings and the historical background of the Impressionist movement, and we will discuss how one event can have an impact on many countries.
 No foreign language background is necessary.

 How to Read a Play

 What are dramatic conventions?
 How do they work?
 What brings them into being and then causes them to lose their power over time?
 We'll look at early scenes from four plays: Ibsen’s A Doll House, Wilde’s The Importance of Being Earnest, Beckett’s Endgame, and Muller’s Hamletmachine.
-We'll note how Ibsen and Wilde use the nineteenth-century convention of the paradigm scene to set up the thematic and dramatic development of the play.
-We'll then see how Beckett and Muller, twentieth-century experimental writers, subvert and “theatricalize” this same convention.
+We'll note how Ibsen and Wilde use the 19th-century convention of the paradigm scene to set up the thematic and dramatic development of the play.
+We'll then see how Beckett and Muller, 20th-century experimental writers, subvert and “theatricalize” this same convention.

 The Philosopher’s Eye